 Welcome to the Willick Lab!

-We work at the intersection of remote sensing and physiology to investigate biological variation at the whole plant and agroecosystem levels.
-Using this information, we predict how different crops respond to changing climate conditions, identify novel phenotypes for breeding programs, and develop sustainable management strategies to enhance production.
-While our current focus is on perennial and winter annual crops, we are always interested in collaborating on other systems!
+We work at the intersection of remote sensing and physiology to investigate biological variation in crops at the ecophysiological and agroecosystem levels.
+Our recent studies have focused on apples, grapevines, strawberries, hazelnut, and winter cereals.
+Using this information, we predict how a plant responds to changing climate conditions, identify novel phenotypes for breeding programs, and develop sustainable management strategies to enhance production.

 News